Securing newly created VPS instance

 Setup new user

-Having non root user on your server with rights to sudo is considered a good security practice for long running VPS servers.
-Specially on production environments.
+Having non root user on your Linux server with rights to do sudo for its tasks - is considered a good security practice.

 # create a new user. choose password during creation